 Required Functionalities of the New Overhead Line Protection Design

 The company envisions a dielectric structure that protects the distribution line of the possible drop of a wire from the transmission line.

-As it is a recurrent problem that appears along the transmission networks of the company, the solution ideally would be reusable and would have a low cost of transportation and an easy and quick deployment.
-It will withstand hard weather conditions such a storms, wind and constant rain.
+As it is a recurrent problem that appears along with the transmission networks of the company, the solution ideally would be reusable and would have a low cost of transportation and easy and quick deployment.
+It will withstand hard weather conditions such as storms, wind, and constant rain.

 The most important characteristic of the structure and a key point for the acceptance of the solution is the electrical isolation that has to provide between the distribution line and the transmission wires.